barumau/pandunia/english/dunia_baxe.md

 The word is made of a root and optional affixes, which are attached to the root.
 Prefixing languages put affixes before the root and suffixing languages put affixes after the root.
 Some languages put affixes on both sides or even inside the root.
 Usually languages use several different ways.
 For example English uses both prefixes (ex. un-kind) and suffixes (kind-ly)

 Suffixing languages are the most common type.
-Indo-European languages, Telugu, Chinese and Japanese are mainly suffixing.
+Indo-European languages, Telugu, Chinese and Japanese are mostly suffixing.

-Arabic, Hausa

 Chinese has no inflection.
-Words are only combined to larger words.
+Words are only combined into larger words.
 Some words have a special meaning when they appear as a part of a larger word.
-(These are called [bound morphemes](https://en.wikipedia.org/wiki/Bound_and_unbound_morphemes)).
+These so called bound morphemes are much like suffixes.

 English, Spanish and Hindustani use mainly _root and affix system_.
 The meaning is changed by adding dependent parts before and after the root.
 For example "booklets" consists of root _book_ and affixes _-let_ (which adds meaning of smallness) and _-s_ (which adds plural meaning).
 Most affixes can't appear alone, but they need a root.

-Arabic uses [root and pattern system](https://www.britannica.com/topic/root-and-pattern-system).
-The root consists of (usually three) consonants and the root is inflected by inserting a pattern of vowels between them.
-Arabic also has affixes for creating additional words from root and pattern.
+Arabic uses transfixes (also known as the [root and pattern system](https://www.britannica.com/topic/root-and-pattern-system)).
+The root consists of (usually three) consonants and the root is changed by inserting a pattern of vowels between them.
+Arabic also has many prefixes and suffixes for creating additional words.

 Pandunia uses _root and affix system_.
 The principles of this system are known to most people.
 New words can be created easily.

-### Parts of speech

-There is no systematic marking for parts of speech in any of the control languages.

-supra = surpass, go over

 ### Word orders